 |BOY FIDDLER AT CLOGGING & MUSIC EVENT

-that weren’t clogging congregated at one end of the room with pint bottles of rye whisky and “shine” poured
+old men that weren’t clogging congregated at one end of the room with pint bottles of rye whisky and “shine”

-from narrow bottles into half emptied coke cans from the inside of their jackets.
-Their faces were already red from drinking,
+poured from narrow bottles into half emptied coke cans from the inside of their jackets.
+Their faces were already red from

-dancing and chewing too much chaw (tobacco).
-The teen boys went from clogging to smoking and drinking on the outside
+drinking, dancing and chewing too much chaw (tobacco).
+The teen boys went from clogging to smoking and drinking on the

-spiritual song, strong, faithful almost triumphant as bluegrass with up-tempo banjo and all in accompaniment.
-Everyone in
+a deeply spiritual song, strong, faithful almost triumphant as bluegrass with up-tempo banjo and all in accompaniment.
+Everyone

 connection here, something primal and spiritual, of connectedness and of the nature of a Celtic clan gathering.
 I could have